kartotherian/kartotherian/README.md

 # OSM Tile service for Wikipedia

 Maps nodejs server for vector-based tiles designed for Wikipedia and other sites.
-It ties together a number of MapBox components for vector and raster rendering.
+It ties together a number of MapBox components for vector and raster rendering based on Mapnik 3.

 TODO:  Introduction!